sagarmi4545/SpamVsHam/README.md

 You can customize and extend the project as needed:

 - **Training your own BERT model**: If you want to train your own BERT model, you can use Google Colab or any other platform that supports BERT training.
-Once you have the trained model, you can export it and replace the `bert_model.pkl` file in the project.
+Once you have the trained model, you can export it and replace the `spam_bert_model.pkl` file in the project.

 - **UI Enhancements**: The UI templates are located in the `templates/` directory.
 You can modify the HTML and CSS files to change the appearance or add additional features to the classifier UI.